Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

 which we call the oracle risk.
-Since $T$ is not known, we shall estimate $T$ using lasso-type methods and analyze the properties of post-model selection least squares estimators, accounting for possible model selection mistakes.

-\begin{remark}[The oracle program] Note that if argmin is not unique in the problem (\ref{define beta}), it suffices to select one of the values in the set of argmins.
-Supplementary Appendix provides a more detailed discussion of the oracle problem.
-The idea of using oracle problems such as (\ref{oracle}) for benchmarking the performance follows its prior uses in the literature.
-For instance, see \cite{BickelRitovTsybakov2009}, Theorem 6.1, where an analogous problem appears in upper bounds on performance of {lasso}. \end{remark}
+Because $T$ is not known, we estimate $T$ using Lasso-type methods and analyze the properties of post-model selection least squares estimators, accounting for possible model selection mistakes. \begin{remark}[(The oracle program)] Note that if argmin is not unique in the problem (\ref{define beta}), then it suffices to select one of the values in the set of argmins.
+Supplemental article~\cite{BC-PostL1-SA} provides a more detailed discussion of the oracle problem.
+The idea of using oracle problems such as (\ref{oracle}) for benchmarking the performance follows its previous uses in the literature (see, e.g.,~\cite{BickelRitovTsybakov2009}, Theorem~6.1, where an analogous problem appears in upper bounds on performance of {Lasso}). \end{remark} \begin{remark}[(A leading special case)] When contrasting the performance of Lasso and OLS post-Lasso estimators in Remarks~\ref{comment: main} and~\ref{comment: main-goof} given later, we mention a balanced case where

-\begin{remark}[A leading special case] When contrasting the performance of lasso and ols post lasso estimators in Remarks 5.1-5.2 given later, we shall mention a balanced case where which says that the oracle program (\ref{oracle}) is able to balance the norm of the bias squared to be not much larger than the variance term $\sigma^2 s/n$.
-This corresponds to the case that the approximation error bias does not dominate the estimation error of the oracle least squares estimator, so that the oracle rate of convergence simplifies to $\sqrt{s/n}$ mentioned in the introduction. \end{remark}
+which says that the oracle program (\ref{oracle}) is able to balance the norm of the bias squared to be not much larger than the variance term $\sigma^2 s/n$.
+This corresponds to the case where the approximation error bias does not dominate the estimation error of the oracle least squares estimator, so that the oracle rate of convergence simplifies to $\sqrt{s/n}$, as mentioned in the \hyperref[intr]{Introduction}. \end{remark}

-\subsection{Model selectors based on {lasso}}
+\subsection{Model selectors based on {Lasso}}

-Given the large number of regressors $p>n$, some regularization or covariate selection is required in order to obtain consistency.
-The {lasso} estimator \cite{T1996}, defined as follows, achieves both tasks by using the $\ell_1$ penalization:
+Given the large number of regressors $p>n$, some regularization or covariate selection is needed to obtain consistency.
+The {Lasso} estimator~\cite{T1996}, defined as follows, achieves both tasks by using the $\ell_1$ penalization:

-and $\lambda$ is the penalty level whose choice is described below.
-If the solution is not unique we pick any solution with minimum support.
-The {lasso} is often used as an estimator and more often only as a model selection device, with the model selected by {lasso} given by:
+and $\lambda$ is the penalty level, the choice of which is described later.
+If the solution is not unique, then we pick any solution with minimum support.
+The {Lasso} is often used as an estimator, and most often only as a model selection device, with the model selected by {Lasso} given by